shuryhin-oleksandr/acemaven/README.md

     Choose country and make it main for platform.
 Choose main and addtitional currencies.
 Add exchange rates.
     Config the client platform and general settings.
     Config air and sea tracking api details.

+# Bank account settings:
+    Add Pix Setting to your Bank Account.